Aerosteon: Paleobiology

 Some of Aerosteon's bones show pneumatization (air-filled spaces), including pneumatic hollowing of the furcula and ilium, and pneumatization of several gastralia.
 The addition of pneumatization throughout the bones of Aerosteon shows the evolutionary progress of the avian air sacs, which first appear as features on the sides of vertebrae, before being incorporated within bones throughout the skeleton.
 These air sacs would have acted like bellows, moving air into and out of the animal's relatively inflexible lungs, instead of the lungs themselves being expanded and contracted as occurs with mammals.
 See avian respiratory system for more detailed information on this.

 Sereno et al. theorize that this respiratory system may have developed to assist with regulating body temperature and was later co-opted for breathing.

-PaleoecologyAerosteon lived approximately 84 million years ago during the Santonian stage.